Azure/azure-sdk/docs/policies/pipelines.md

 sidebar: general_sidebar
 ---

-Whilst the Azure SDK is considered a unified set of libraries, each group of libraries ships on a seperate cadence with varying levels of change as dictated by the needs of the service that those libraries support.
+Whilst the Azure SDK is considered a unified set of libraries, each group of libraries ships on a separate cadence with varying levels of change as dictated by the needs of the service that those libraries support.

 # Pipeline per "Service"